kanow/fire_department/README.md

 you can copy the compiled frontend files to the TYPO3 extension Public folder without opening the website in browser.
 Later, TYPO3 loads frontend files from this folder.

+## Trouble?

+If you have an error on executed task `server` on running `yarn run start --typo3`, create the cert files again like described in the comment in config.yaml file.
+Maybe that helps.
+On my test instance I had those error message today:

+     Starting 'server'...
+    [21:11:47] 'server' errored after 89 ms
+    [21:11:47] Error: error:0D07209B:asn1 encoding routines:ASN1_get_object:too long
+        at Object.createSecureContext (_tls_common.js:156:17)
+        at Server (_tls_wrap.js:903:27)
+        at new Server (https.js:62:14)
+        at Object.createServer (https.js:85:10)

 # TYPO3 Website für Feuerwehren

 Diese Extension ist ein TYPO3 Site-Package um ohne größere Vorkenntnisse schnell eine TYPO3 Webseite für Feuerwehren zu erstellen.